SteelCompendium/data-md-dse/Bestiary/Chapters/Retainers.md

 A retainer doesn't need to always travel with the heroes.
 When they're not called on to adventure, they can remain behind at the party's stronghold or otherwise live their own life.
 Even when they're not present, they're still considered to be a retainer and a member of the party.

 However, there might be cases when a retainer leaves the party permanently.
 Retainers aren't invulnerable, so they can be killed in battle.
 But they can leave under less extreme circumstances as well.
 If the events of an adventure set a retainer against their mentor, or if the retainer's story naturally comes to an end, you and the players can decide it's time for the retainer to ride off into the sunset.
-The characters might meet their former adventuring buddy again as a friendly NPC, though-or perhaps as a foe!
+The characters might meet their former adventuring buddy again as a friendly NPC, though—or perhaps as a foe!

 #### Retainers in Combat